PASSENGER final conference

 Day 1 – 29 October

-Opening Session
+Opening session

 Coffee Break

-Permanent magnet applications in the automotive sector, S&P Global
+Permanent magnet applications in the automotive sector,

-Rare earths criticality: Key trends in magnetic materials and PASSENGER solutions.
+Rare earths criticality: Key trends in magnetic materials

-Speaker: Oliver Gutfleisch, TU Darmstadt
+• Oliver Gutfleisch, Professor, TU Darmstadt

-High-performance ferrite magnets and pilot scale manufacturing (PASSENGER Consortium)
+High-performance ferrite magnets and pilot scale manufacturing

-Manganese-based magnets and their application potential (PASSENGER Consortium)
+Manganese-based magnets and their application potential

 Lunch + Mercedes Museum Visit

-Motor applications of new magnetic materials
+Motor applications of new innovative magnetic materials

 CRM4EU Cluster and introduction of projects